SuphiG/Disaster-Response-Pipeline-Project/README.md

 # Disaster Response Pipeline Project

+ In this project, I analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+I find a data set containing real messages that were sent during disaster events

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.